 “Well,” Johnson responded, “I’ve nothing particularly to do in the next few days.
 I might have a go.”

 The resulting four-year operation (1963-1967) could be easily sold as fiction.
 From his London basement, Johnson ran an elaborate mercenary organization.
-With his trusted second-in-command, Tony Boyle, an ex-RAF pilot, he recruited SAS soldiers (most former but a few active-duty troopers ‘on leave’) and European veterans of many a war.
-He travelled all over the Middle East, often carrying luggage stuffed with guns and explosives (let’s just say that back then airport security was a bit laxer).
+With his trusted second-in-command, Tony Boyle, an ex-RAF pilot, he recruited SAS soldiers (most former but a few active-duty troopers “on leave”) and European veterans of many a war.
+He traveled all over the Middle East, often carrying luggage stuffed with guns and explosives (let’s just say that back then airport security was a bit laxer).
 He secured Saudi and Jordanian funds.
 He arranged with Mossad for weapon airdrops without telling the Yemenis or his Arab financiers about it.
 And he coordinated with MI-6 and the highest echelons of government (including successive British Prime Ministers).
 He grew so effective that Nasser, through his intelligence service, even tried to bribe him to stop.
 Johnson nonchalantly, made him a counteroffer!

 In Yemen, his mercenaries, led by the indefatigable Lt.
-Col Johnny Cooper, an SAS original, became the occupying Egyptians’ menace.
+Col Johnny Cooper, a SAS original, became the occupying Egyptians’ menace.
 They healed, trained, paid, and advised the tribes fighting for the Imam.
 They established a radio network, vital to the royalist cause, and evaded assassins with equal grit and ingenuity.

 “My Vietnam,” according to Nasser.

-What happens if you put a Yemeni tribal fighter, an Egyptian soldier, a European mercenary, a Saudi prince, a Jordanian king and an Israeli politician together?
+What happens if you put a Yemeni tribal fighter, an Egyptian soldier, a European mercenary, a Saudi prince, a Jordanian king, and an Israeli politician together?

-Adventure and intrigue—that’s what happens.
+Adventure and intrigue — that’s what happens.